elad12390/ai-generated-clothing-brand/docs/tasks/mvp-task-board.md

 As a user, I want to see the daily exclusive shirt so that I can view the latest design

 ### Tasks
-- [ ] Set up basic React application with Tailwind CSS
+- [x] ✅ Set up basic React application with Tailwind CSS
-- [ ] Create home page with daily shirt display
+- [x] ✅ Create home page with daily shirt display
-- [ ] Implement shirt gallery view
+- [x] ✅ Implement shirt gallery view
 - [ ] Add about page
 - [ ] Deploy website